 - India has a large rural-to-rural migration.
 A major part of this is female migration after marriage.

-- The number of rural to urban migration is about 14 crore, but unofficial figures put it much higher.
+- The number of rural-to-urban migrants is about 14 crore, but unofficial figures put it much higher.
 Even 2017 Economic survey shows that the migrant population is in the country is 139 million.

 - The increasing intensity of natural disasters like floods, drought, cyclones, etc. and distress migration due to the rural agrarian crisis has also increased the number of migrants in India.